ZTNA is a security feature that replaces implicit trust and requires continuous verification in order to gain access to networked systems. |

 What are ZTNA benefits and use cases?

-• Simplifies regulatory compliance and audits by allowing customized security policies for particular applications, data sources and users.
+- Simplifies regulatory compliance and audits by allowing customised security policies for particular applications, data sources and users.

-• As mentioned, improving the access security of remote employees and contractors is a primary reason many organizations implement ZTNA, however, other factors behind growing adoption include:
+- As mentioned, improving the access security of remote employees and contractors is a primary reason many organisations implement ZTNA, however, other factors behind growing adoption include:

 Who are the Top 5 ZTNA FWaaS providers?